COVID: US to donate 500 million BioNTech-Pfizer vaccines | DW | 10.06.2021

 The shots would be distributed to 92 countries, with 200 million doses to be delivered beginning in August and the remaining 300 million by June of next year.

-Initially sluggish, the US vaccination program has been in high gear since Biden took office, with 64% of all adults receiving at least one dose so far.
+Initially sluggish, the US vaccination program went into high gear after Biden took office, with 64% of all adults having received at least one dose so far.

-The White House has brushed off suggestions the US announcement is part of a vaccine diplomacy contest with China and Russia, calling the move one more piece of its plan to reassert US leadership in a multilateral world after four years of isolationism under Donald Trump.
+The White House has brushed off suggestions the US announcement is part of a vaccine diplomacy contest with China and Russia, calling the move a further piece of its plan to reassert US leadership in a multilateral world after four years of isolationism under Donald Trump.

 The coronavirus, first identified in China in December 2019, has killed roughly 3.9 million people globally.
 Infections have been reported in more than 210 countries and territories.

-Institutions such as the United Nations (UN), the International Monetary Fund (IMF) and World Bank have all warned that massive disparities in vaccination rates will prolong the pandemic as new, possibly vaccine resistant, variants of the virus continue to appear.
+Institutions such as the United Nations (UN), the International Monetary Fund (IMF) and World Bank have all warned that massive disparities in vaccination rates will prolong the pandemic, as new, possibly vaccine-resistant variants of the virus continue to develop.

 Though industrialized countries have been able to inoculate large portions of their populations, vaccination rates in many poorer countries remain in the single digits.